Welcome!

 I am a PhD candidate at the Department of Economics of UT Austin.

-I use methods from Empirical Industrial Organization to study the design of online platforms, particularly in the transportation sector.
-I also apply reinforcement learning tools to the study of optimal firm policies and counterfactual analysis.
+I use methods from Empirical IO to study market design questions in the context of online platforms, particularly in the transportation sector.

 I am on the 2024-2025 academic job market.